Wang-Bioinformatics-Lab/GNPS2_Documentation/docs/idbac-brukerstart-here.md

+### 🚧 Work In Progress
-*NOTE: This page is currently being updated*
+This page is under construction, thanks for your patience!

-## If you are starting with raw Bruker data, use this flow chart to prepare your files for analysis or deposition.
-Click on each step for links to the required tools/pages.
+### If you are starting with raw Bruker data, use this flow chart to prepare your files for analysis or deposition.
+#### Click on each step for links to the required tools/pages.

 <div align="center">